-Most Muslims globally are expected to start observing this year’s Holy Month of Ramadhan on Saturday, April 2.
+Most Muslims globally have started observing this year’s Holy Month of Ramadhan.

 Ramadhan is a holy month of introspection and prayer for people who profess the Islamic faith.